greenbone/openvas-scanner/doc/manual/nasl/built-in-functions/krb5/krb5_gss_prepare_context.md

 ## NAME

-**krb5_gss_prepare_context** - Creates tne initial ticket request for the krb5 GSS-API library and prepares the context for further use.
+**krb5_gss_prepare_context** - Creates the initial ticket request for the krb5 GSS-API library and prepares the context for further use.

 ## SYNOPSIS